15 Cheapest Universities in Arkansas for International Students

 Arkansas Baptist College is a historically black liberal arts institution established in 1884 with the goal of making higher education more accessible to the African-American community in Little Rock, Arkansas.
 It offers a range of bachelor’s and associate degrees in various disciplines, the most popular of which is its program in Religious Studies.
 The college also encourages its students and faculty members to participate in different outreach activities to promote social responsibility in its campus community.

-2. University of Arkansas at Pine Bluff
+7. University of Central Arkansas

 The University of Arkansas at Pine Bluff is a land-grant HBCU with a long and rich history of academic excellence and commitment to serving the social and economic needs of the state.
 Tuition fees at the university are known to be among the lowest in Arkansas, allowing individuals from different backgrounds and walks of life to gain high-quality education and be equipped for promising careers in the future.
 It offers its students over 50 innovative programs to choose from, including Aquaculture, Biotechnology, and Addiction Studies.